Seth Elledge: St. Louis Cardinals

 On July 27, 2018, Elledge was traded to the St. Louis Cardinals in exchange for Sam Tuivailala.
-He was assigned to the Springfield Cardinals of the Class AA Texas League and finished the season there.
+He was assigned to the Springfield Cardinals of the Double-A Texas League and finished the season there.
 In 44 total relief appearances between Modesto and Springfield, he posted an 8–2 record with a 2.13 ERA, a 0.95 WHIP, and 13 saves.
-Elledge began 2019 back with Springfield and was promoted to the Memphis Redbirds of the Class AAA Pacific Coast League in June.
+Elledge began 2019 back with Springfield and was promoted to the Memphis Redbirds of the Triple-A Pacific Coast League in June.
 Over 67 2/3 relief innings pitched between the two clubs, he went 6–4 with a 4.26 ERA, striking out 75.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs following the season and earned All-Star honors.

 On August 15, 2020, Elledge was promoted to the major leagues.
 He made his major league debut on August 16 against the Chicago White Sox.
 Over 11 2/3 innings pitched with St. Louis, he went 1–0 with a 4.63 ERA and 14 strikeouts.

 For the 2021 season, Elledge pitched 11 2/3 innings in which he gave up six runs and struck out 11 batters for the Cardinals.
 He spent a majority of the season with Memphis, going 2–2 with a 6.56 ERA and 46 strikeouts over 35 2/3 innings.
 On October 6, 2021, the Cardinals designated him for assignment and he was outrighted to Memphis the following day.
 He was released on March 25, 2022.

 Atlanta Braves

 On March 28, 2022, Elledge signed a minor league contract with the Atlanta Braves organization.
 Elledge made 43 appearances for the Triple-A Gwinnett Stripers, recording a 1-5 record and 3.88 ERA with 63 strikeouts and 3 saves in 46.1 innings pitched.

 On November 10, 2022, Elledge was selected to the 40-man roster.
 He was optioned to Triple-A Gwinnett to begin the 2023 season.
+On April 8, 2023, Elledge was designated for assignment by the Braves following the promotion of Danny Young.

+New York Mets

+On April 11, 2023, Elledge was claimed off waivers by the New York Mets and optioned to the Triple-A Syracuse Mets.
+In 8 appearances for Syracuse, Elledge struggled to an 8.49 ERA with 9 strikeouts in 11.2 innings of work.
+On May 14, he was designated for assignment following the promotion of Dennis Santana.

+Detroit Tigers

+On May 16, 2023, Elledge was claimed off waivers by the Detroit Tigers and optioned to Triple-A Toledo Mud Hens.
+In 10 games for Toledo, he posted a 3.86 ERA with 13 strikeouts in 14.0 innings of work.
+He was designated for assignment by the Tigers following the waiver claim of Anthony Misiewicz on June 18.
+On June 23, Elledge cleared waivers and elected free agency in lieu of an outright assignment.